isabella232/campaign-standard-learn.de-DE/help/administrating/control-panel/subdomain-delegation.md

 Über das Adobe Campaign [!UICONTROL Control Panel] können Sie Adobe Campaign eine Subdomain vollständig zuweisen.

 >[!NOTE]
-> Das Zuweisen von Subdomains über das [!UICONTROL Control Panel] wird ab Ende Januar als Betaversion verfügbar sein, vorbehaltlich
+>
-> wiederholter Aktualisierungen und Änderungen ohne Vorankündigung.
+>Subdomain delegation from the [!UICONTROL Control Panel] will be available in beta by the end of January, and subject to frequent updates and modifications without notice.

 ## Zugreifen auf die Subdomain-Verwaltung im [!UICONTROL Control Panel]